eye-division/madiacharya/_installations/i-will-go-wherever-you-take-me.md

   Dimensions: 184 cm x 121 cm x 125cm

-  &nbsp;hARTslane Gallery, 2019

-  This site specific work is based on the idea of home as a transient space&nbsp; shifting according to need and circumstance.
+  &nbsp; This site specific work is based on the idea of home as a transient space&nbsp; shifting according to need and circumstance.
 The work takes its title from a translation of the appliqued text on both sides, written in Bengali meaning ‘ I will go wherever you take me’.